beenycool/villagesreborn/USER_GUIDE.md

 ## Getting Started

+When you first launch the game with Villages Reborn installed, you'll be presented with three setup options:

+1. **Quick Start (Recommended)**: Jump right into playing with basic AI features enabled.
+No configuration needed!
+2. **Advanced Setup**: Configure custom LLM settings for enhanced villager intelligence.
+3. **Skip AI Features**: Play with basic village enhancements only.

-After installing the mod, you'll soon discover enhanced villages around the world.
+After setup, you'll discover enhanced villages around the world.
 These villages come in four cultural variations:

 - **Roman**: Mediterranean-inspired architecture with forums, villas, and bathhouses
 - **Egyptian**: Desert settlements with temples, pyramids, and oases